 Final Selection

 The final selection is the solution that has the highest rating for implementation.
 Both optimizing the chillers and optimizing the pumps will be similarly implemented so the team may choose either concept.
 The team will choose to optimize the pumps that move the chill water around the system.
 There are a few ways that the team can accomplish this objective.
 Currently the pumps run at 100% power without being changed for any reason.
 The team will analyze the efficiency and capability of running the system at a lower power when the building does not need to be cooled or when the magnets do not require cooling.
 Running these pumps at a lower power or turning off pumps when the demand for cooling is low will reduce the energy consumption of the MagLab and reduce their carbon emissions.

+The project sponsor, Cameron emphasized the importance of ensuring that the Innovation Park benefited from this senior design project.
+He suggested designing the cooling system of the new building coming to the park.
+The Interdisciplinary Research and Commercialization Building, IRCB, will be built without an HVAC system in place.
+The current idea is to cool the building with the cooling capability of the MagLab when the magnets are not in use.
+The team agreed with Cameron and has undertaken the responsibility of designing a way to bring chill water to the new building.
+This will allow IRCB to borrow the MagLab’s cooling equipment.
+Running one cooling system will consume less energy than running two.
+This will allow the team to lower the carbon footprint of not just the MagLab, but the whole Innovation Park.

 1.8 Spring Project Plan

+Table 12: Spring Project Plan